ryusangwon/MPlus/README.md

-## MPlus
+## Mobile Plus

-Interact client side and service side by AiDL
+Interact client and service by AIDL

 > -HMSL-